JAPANESE MAJOR FAQs

-- Can I take courses other than those listed in the catalog as substitutions for the Chinese major or minor?
+- Can I take courses other than those listed in the catalog as substitutions for the Japanese major or minor?

 - It is your responsibility to take all the required courses and the electives of your choice when they are offered.
-You cannot take substitution courses without prior approval by the Chinese advisor.
+You cannot take substitution courses without prior approval by the Japanese advisor.

-A checklist of Chinese Major and Minor requirements is available in Sproul Hall, outside of room 211 on the 2nd floor.
+A checklist of Japanese Major and Minor requirements is available in Sproul Hall, outside of room 211 on the 2nd floor.

 For more information, see UCD General Catalog, for the minor requirement and course descriptions.

 - I am planning to declare Japanese as my major.
 Can I seek High/Highest Honors for graduation?